 Personalization is about breaking the mold and reaching the real needs and challenges of each individual.
 When you have robust member profiles with differentiating information, the messages get the job done.

-Health plans are marrying engagement tools with novel care delivery solutions that can help members accomplish “to-dos” to support their health and well-being.
-Plans are looking through a new lens with individualized communications that use knowledge of a member’s socioeconomic challenges in addition to addressing health conditions.
-This multi-channel approach favors solutions that engage members on the benefits of completing a job they need to do—rather than just convincing them that it’s a good thing.
+Health plans are marrying engagement tools with novel care solutions to help members accomplish “to-dos” to support their health and well-being.
+Plans are looking through a new lens at personalized communications that use knowledge of a member’s socioeconomic challenges and address health conditions.
+This multi-channel approach offers solutions that engage members on the benefits of completing an action they need—rather than just convincing them that it’s a good thing.

 The Great Divide: 5 Strategies to Bridge Healthcare Member Gaps in Care